FawazSapa/Hate-Speech-Identification-Model/README.md

 ## Data Source

 The dataset used to train the model consists of tweets, acquired from [Kaggle](https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset).
-It provides a diverse collection of text samples to train and test the hate speech identification model.
+It provides a diverse collection of text samples based on tweets to train and test the hate speech identification model.

 ## Models Used